antirez/neural-redis/README.md

-The neural network will also use part of the dataset for verification, since here I'm planning to use the automatic training stop feature, so we need a way to detect overfitting.
+The neural network will also use part of the dataset for verification, since here I'm planning to use the automatic training stop feature, in order to detect overfitting.

 Such a network can be created with: